 Chess Develops Perspective

 Chess is a game of observing and making crucial moves.
-With so many possible outcomes, chess players are handed the opportunity to look at things in different perspectives.
-When chess players transfer this aspect into other real life scenarios, they create a better world full of opportunities with their ideas.
+With so many possible outcomes, chess players are handed the opportunity to look at things from different perspectives.
+When chess players transfer this aspect into other real-life scenarios, they create a better world full of opportunities with their ideas.

-Other benefits of chess include elevating creativity, protecting dementia, boosting planning skills and trains players to be calm under pressure.
+Other benefits of chess include elevating creativity, preventing dementia, boosting planning skills, and training players to be calm under pressure.

 The Key Takeaway

 Chess is a game played by many people all over the world.
-The game does not restrict against any age, race, gender or any other forms of discrimination.
+The game does not restrict against any age, race, gender, or any other form of discrimination.
 Anyone that wants to learn the game is free to do so.
 The debate as to whether chess is evil or not continues and there are no signs that it will end soon.